39bytes/fuzzy-eqsat/report/main.typ

 so each neuron activation "represents" more information.

 Combining the two rewrites for LeNet-5 is noticeably less effective compared to the MLP, resulting only in a 4-5% cost reduction.
 Indeed,
-@fig:solution-plots b) shows that the pareto fronts for truncated SVD and truncated SVD + pruning are very close together, unlike the MLP case where there is a sizable gap.
+@fig:solution-plots b) shows that the Pareto fronts for truncated SVD and truncated SVD + pruning are very close together, unlike the MLP case where there is a sizable gap.

 In all cases, it is evident that going past 10% error results in diminishing returns in terms of cost reduction.
-This can be seen in @fig:solution-plots b), the pareto front has a very steep downwards slope up to 10% error before flattening out quickly.
+This can be seen in @fig:solution-plots b), the Pareto front has a very steep downwards slope up to 10% error before flattening out quickly.
 The MLP does not seem to hit these diminishing returns until around 40% error.

 The scatter plot for the LeNet-5 case is significantly denser than the MLP plot, this is because the solution space is much larger and thus more generations are required for convergence.

 There is a clear pattern of vertical lines in both figures when only applying the truncated SVD rewrite (the blue points).
-These are likely solutions where a small matrix is heavily truncated which heavily influences the output while not reducing cost very much, which is combined with various truncations of a larger matrix, leading to this "vertical line" pattern.
+These are likely solutions where a small matrix is heavily truncated which strongly impacts the output while not resulting a large cost decrease.

 = Limitations